 You should configure your start-up scripts to conform to non-interactive sessions (like WinSCP).
 Some shells call different profile/start-up scripts for interactive and non-interactive sessions.
 You can also use some environment variables, such as

 TERM to distinguish interactive and non-interactive sessions.

-WinSCP runs on Microsoft Windows XP and newer, up to Windows 8/Windows Server 2012.
-It runs both on client and server editions of Microsoft Windows.
+WinSCP runs on Microsoft Windows XP SP2/Windows Server 2003 SP1 and newer, up to Windows 11 and Windows Server 2022.
+WinSCP runs both on client and server editions of Microsoft Windows.
 We know of no reason why WinSCP should not continue to work on future versions of Microsoft Windows.

 While there is 32-bit version of WinSCP available only, it runs on 64-bit editions of Microsoft Windows.

 On Windows Server, WinSCP runs both in “Server with Desktop Experience” (“Server with a GUI”) and “Server Core” installation options.

 WinSCP also runs on Wine.
 See WinSCP entry on Wine AppDB.

 WinSCP requires 40–100 MB of free disk space.

 We take care to make WinSCP an accessible application, particularly to visually impaired people.
 WinSCP can be used on systems with screen readers.